Ready to turn rankings into revenue? Discover everything you need to know about Search Engine Optimization (SEO).

 User intent is the underlying objective behind a person’s search query.
 Behind every search, there’s user intent.
 People are looking for something specific when they run a Google search — whether it’s the solution to a problem, the answer to a question, more information about products they want to buy, or services available in their local area.

-For best SEO results: write to humans, respect the bots.
+For the best SEO results: write to humans, optimize for bots.

 There are over 200+ factors that go into Google’s algorithm, and these factors change CONSTANTLY.
 However, the most important algorithmic shift that has taken place in recent years is the shift from a focus on keywords to a focus on user intent.
 Google’s algorithm doesn’t just match a user’s keywords to your website’s content anymore — it’s all about the intent behind a search, and how well your website answers that intent.

 “To return relevant results for your query, we first need to establish what information you’re looking forーthe intent behind your query.
 Understanding intent is fundamentally about understanding language, and is a critical aspect of Search.
 We build language models to try to decipher what strings of words we should look up in the index.”